(As an Amazon affiliate, we may earn commissions from qualifying purchases. Please see our disclosure policy.)

 Nevertheless, without further ado, here are a few typical French starters that are will start off your meal with a bang.

-Tangy sweet tomatoes, sprinkled with oil and breadcrumbs, it doesn't get more exquisite than this.
-Provencal Tomatoes, or tomates à la provençale in French, originates in the Provence region of France.
+Tangy sweet tomatoes, sprinkled with oil and crispy breadcrumbs, it doesn't get more exquisite than this.
+Provencal Tomatoes, or tomates à la provençale in French, is a typical French summer starter in the Provence region of France.

 Wine: Bouches-du-Rhone rosé or Aix-en-Provence rosé.